vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

   !!! enterpriseonly

         License is only available in the Enterprise Edition.
-For more information, send an email to inquiry@vesoft.com.
+For more information, send email to inquiry@vesoft.com.

 4. Enter the `nebula-explorer` folder to start Explorer.